How to deal with requests for time off for antenatal care

 - Be aware that the time off includes the employee's travelling and waiting time.

-- Be aware that an expectant father, or the partner of a pregnant woman, is entitled to unpaid time off to accompany the pregnant woman to two antenatal appointments.
+- Be aware that an expectant father, the partner of a pregnant employee, and surrogacy parents are entitled to unpaid time off to accompany the pregnant employee to two antenatal appointments.

 - Appreciate that an unreasonable refusal of paid time off for a pregnant employee could result in claims for the pay related to the time off, constructive unfair dismissal and sex discrimination.